kahlil/grunt-compass/README.md

     dest: 'assets/css/partials'
 	```

-	`src` is the folder with sass or scss files and `dest` is the file where the css files will be placed.
+	`src` is the folder with sass or scss files and `dest` is the folder where the css files will be placed.

 5. You can set your custom output style like this: